CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 `ATOMIC_POSITIONS` is formatted in a familiar way: the type of atom and its 3D coordinates.
 In this input file we are exploiting the cubic symmetry so the positions are in units of the lattice vector, denoted by `alat`.
 This can be modified to `Angstrom` for non-symmetric systems.
 The two Si atoms form the basis of the cubic diamond crystal structure.

 Last, `K_POINTS` refers to the sampling of the Brillouin Zone performed in the calculation.
-The technical details here are beyond the scope of this tutorial but we will investigate the need to benchmark this value.
+The technical details here are beyond the scope of this tutorial, but we will investigate the need to benchmark this value.

 ### Input file generation using ASE-calculator
 To generate the QE input file using the ASE calculator module, you need to load the relevant module.
 You can see more examples [here](https://wiki.fysik.dtu.dk/ase/ase/calculators/espresso.html#module-ase.calculators.espresso).